-When you go into business with other stakeholders you should have a document in place which sets out the legal relationship between you and the other business owners.
+When you go into business with other stakeholders you should have a document in place which sets out the legal relationship between you and the other business owners, such as but not limited to a Shareholders Agreement.

 The main areas that may need to be covered and have a workable solution include: